jsc329/ammonitorwiki/17-classifications.md

 overwrite = FALSE, users will not be prompted to verify any detected events that already have a verification.
 (Finally, there are several other arguments with default values that allow the user to customize how detected events should be displayed during the interactive session.
-We do not review them here; see `help('scoresVerify')` for details.)
+There is also an option to verify specific scoreIDs, in the event that the user has taken a stratified sample or otherwise selected which scoreIDs should be verified.
+We do not review these options here; see `help('scoresVerify')` for details.)

 ``` r
 # Interactive function; the output cannot be displayed